That's me doing one of my many things! I am an artist but I also enjoy hiking, reading, cooking, and spending time with my cats.

 Libby Fife earned her B.A. degree in Psychology from Cal State University, Hayward and worked for 17 years in the banking industry.
 A layoff in 2007 prompted her to re evaluate her path and to look seriously at doing something more creative.
 Over the years, Libby has worked in several mediums in an effort to find just the right "fit."
 Quilting, basic printmaking, painting, and most recently collage, have all played a part in her current direction of making art.

-At this stage of the game, painting directly onto paper and cutting out shapes allows for the greatest expression.
-Those shapes, colors and lines can be changed endlessly and arranged easily until something meaningful and pleasing is achieved.
+At this stage of the game, working directly with paper and glue and paint allows for the greatest expression.
+With those tools, things can be changed endlessly and the collage will emerge.
+Something meaningful and pleasing has been achieved.
 The process is very much like solving a puzzle.
 The finished collage painting is very satisfying in this regard.

-An ongoing effort to learn about design and composition, art history and the language of creativity, along with sales and marketing, has led Libby to her current level of work.
+An ongoing effort to learn about design and composition, art history and the language of creativity, has led Libby to her current level of work.
 She has sold her work both in and out of the county where she lives and has exhibited her paintings in local shows.
 Additionally, Libby has taught classes in sketching and color use to beginning/intermediate painters.
-Currently, Libby shows her work online with her blog, Libby Fife Fine Art, on Facebook (Libby Fife Fine Art) and on Instagram under Libby Fife Fine Art.
+Currently, Libby shows her work on this website.
+Subscribing to the monthly newsletter or adding this site to a feed reader is the best way to keep up.